Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 "Hey, I'm tasting some Japanese wines later on today with a distributor for a Japanese wine dinner I would like to organize at the restaurant later this month.
 Are you interested?"

-"Yes of course" I answered, as I had no intention to miss an opportunity to taste some wines, more especially wines made from grape varieties and from a region I never tasted before.
+"Yes, of course," I answered, as I had no intention of missing an opportunity to taste some wines, especially wines made from grape varieties and from a region I had never tasted before.

-My day at the office came to an end around 6.30 pm, and instead of going home as I normally do, I headed to the restaurant Dynasty Garden (on the first floor of our headquarters office building in Kowloon Bay), where Jameson and the distributor had already started tasting some of the wines, while the Chef was bringing some dishes sampled in preparation of the wine dinner that was to occur a few weeks later.
+My day at the office came to an end around 6.30 pm, and instead of going home as I normally do, I headed to the restaurant Dynasty Garden (on the first floor of our headquarters office building in Kowloon Bay).
+Jameson and the distributor had already started tasting some of the wines while the Chef was bringing some dishes sampled in preparation for the wine dinner that was to occur a few weeks later.

 Jameson introduced me to Eric C.C.
-Ng, the Director of "Hing Lung Food Place Limited", a food and beverage distribution company, historically founded by his father, with a focus on meat distribution (atop of other food products), in Hong Kong, which evolved and changed its focus a few years back to supply a wide selection of Saké(s) from about 20 Japanese breweries (and thus the major distributor of Sake in HK).
+Ng, the Director of "Hing Lung Food Place Limited", a food and beverage distribution company historically founded by his father, with a focus on meat distribution (atop of other food products) in Hong Kong, which evolved and changed its focus a few years back to supply a wide selection of Saké(s) from about 20 Japanese breweries (and thus the primary distributor of Sake in HK).

-After shaking Eric's hand and being invited to sit down to participate to the tasting with them (Eric, the distributor and Jameson, the Sommelier), I started to ask a few questions to Eric about Château Mercian as I knew nothing about this winery and was eager to learn more about it.
+After shaking Eric's hand and being invited to sit down to participate in the tasting with them (Eric, the distributor, and Jameson, the Sommelier), I started to ask Eric a few questions about Château Mercian.
+I knew nothing about this winery and was eager to learn more about it.

 You can always visit the website of Château Mercian to find out more details, but here are a few key points about this winery that Eric told me about: